Python: Basic data types

 👋 Welcome to the Stackhero documentation!

-Stackhero offers a ready-to-use Python cloud solution that provides a host of benefits, including:
+Stackhero offers a ready-to-use Python cloud solution designed to simplify your deployments:

-- Deploy your application in seconds with a simple
+- Deploy your application to production in just seconds with a simple

 Python's basic data types include integers (whole numbers), floating-point numbers (numbers with decimals), booleans (true/false values), and strings (sequences of characters):